savitharachuri/Timeseries_Forecasting_E-commerce_Sales/README.md

 - Promo2Since[Year/Week] - describes the year and calendar week when the store started participating in Promo2
 - PromoInterval - describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in
                   February, May, August, November of any given year for that store
+## Assumptions
+Based on Promotion, Competition and Holiday information given, right of the bat, these are the assumptions that one can come up with
+-
+-
+-